 A cognitive impairment is when you’ve lost a substantial measure of mental capacity or abilities, which could be due to a stroke, an accident, dementia, Alzheimer’s, etc. Cognitive issues alone, no matter what one’s level of competence with the six ADL’s, can qualify you to receive long term care insurance benefits.

 It’s important to differentiate between long term, or custodial care at this point and health care.
 Health care is skilled care, typically to treat illness or disease or to repair a person after an accident.
-It’s typically restorative in nature, designed to heal you, to bring you back to full health or as close to it as possible.
+It’s typically restorative in nature, designed to heal you, to bring you back to muscle growth and full health or as close to it as possible.
 It involves doctors, nurses, hospitals, medicines, prescriptions, etc., and is covered by your health insurance.
 Again, its goal is for the patient to get better.
 And cost increases are far outpacing inflation.

 The long term care provided by LTC insurance care is not necessarily designed to be restorative in nature.
 Instead, it’s custodial, meaning that it’s long term in nature for conditions that you need assistance with and which may, in fact, never get better.
 It can vary in length of care needed in hours per day, days per week, weeks per month, etc., can end after a time but can also continue for years or to the end of one’s life.

 It can be very hands-on care, very hands-off care or even care that’s supervisory in nature.
 It may follow a hospital visit or a hospital may have never entered into the picture.
 In your home, if that’s where you receive your care, and there are many venues where a long term care insurance policy will allow you to receive covered care, it’s typically provided by CNA’s (Certified Nursing Assistants), or nurses.
 Costs for custodial care grow at a much slower rate than health care costs and clients should be careful not to confuse the two.